dsonck92/keepassxc/docs/QUICKSTART.md

 1. Choose a path to store the shared credentials to
 1. Generate a password for this share database

 The export file will not be generated automatically.
 Instead, each time the database is saved, the file gets written.
 If an old file is present, the old file will be overwritten!
-The file should be written to a location that is accessible by others.
+The file should be stored at a location that is accessible by others.
 An easy setup is a network share or storing the file inside the cloud.

 <img src="./KeeShare/Share-Group.png" height="600" width="800" alt="KeePassXC Group Sharing Settings">

 ### Using Shared Credentials

 Checking _Allow import_ in the Sharing settings of the database enables you to receive credentials from others.
-KeePass will watch sharing sources and import any changes immoderately into your database using the synchronization feature.
+KeePass will watch sharing sources and import any changes immediately into your database using the synchronization feature.

 1. Create a group for import
 1. Open the edit sheet on that group